Easily Calibrate an Ultra-Short Throw Projector for Sewing

 Tape Measure

 Grab a tape measure to have on hand!
-A metal carpenter's tape measure will make it easy to check the measurements of lines and boxes as you calibrate.
+A tape measure will make it easy to check the measurements of lines and boxes as you calibrate.

 Calibration Grid Mat